Mental stress for product managers is at an all-time high. More and more, they are stating they are burnt out.

 Research shows that only 21% of organizations clearly define product management roles.

-The lack of role clarity led one product leader to say every day seemed like Groundhog Day (as in the movie) as it seemed like every day, they were doing the same things over and over and making no progress.
+The lack of role clarity led one product leader to say every day seemed like Groundhog Day (as in the movie) as it seemed like they were doing the same things over and over and making no progress every single day.

-Product leaders realize lack of role clarity leads to reduced productivity.
+Product leaders realize that a lack of role clarity leads to reduced productivity.
 Decisions never get made.
 Items are missed.
 Teams duplicate work that other teams have already completed.
 Confusion reigns.

 The lack of role clarity in an already stressful job can contribute to poor mental health and burn-out, leading to low productivity.